-September 27, 2015—first full moon of the fall and, probably a frost.
+September will be here soon enough—first full moon of the fall and, probably a frost.
 The last lingering flowers will wither on their stalks, and any remaining veggies will be lost here in New England.
-Already many of the daylilies have gone by as well the red bee balm that attracted the hummingbirds.
 Beauty can be fleeting so it’s important to snap pictures of your garden throughout the season.
 And perhaps like me, you take pictures of flowers when you travel in order to capture your surroundings to help remember the ambiance of a favorite location.
 In any case, taking pictures is fun.
 Keeping a few guidelines in mind will ensure our pictures are more interesting.

 DISCLAIMER: I’m not a really good photographer.
 Occasionally, I surprise myself and find that I have taken a stunning picture, but most of the time they are far from perfect.
 The images I use to illustrate the guidelines are in the latter category.
 I was just having fun, snapping away.
 Several of the images were taken by fellow BoomerTECH Adventures guide, Chris Toy.
 His images tend to be more eye-catching because he is thoughtful in his composition and is willing to lie belly-down in the dirt to get a good shot.
 At the end of the post are a couple of links to professional photographers who specialize in flowers.
 Check out their images for inspiration for your own endeavors.
 In the meantime, let’s have some fun by experimenting with the following guidelines.